WIFIS-Team/control/control/README.md

 Simply close the module – no special commands required`*`.
 Remember to shut off the power!

 `*`*Optional*: you may wish to return the motor to the home position before exiting.
 This ensures that position 0 – the home position – is in the same place every time the motor is powered on. **There is no way to save the position internally**.

+## WIFIS FLI Controller

+### Dependencies

+* Chimera
+* Chimera-FLI
+* Python-FLI
+* FLI Linux Drivers
+* FLI SDK

+Install the FLI Linux Drivers and FLI SDK from FLI first.
+Then clone the repos of Chimera, Python-FLI, and Chimera-FLI and install in that order.
+The GUI should then work.

+### Starting

+To start the GUI navigate to WIFIS-Code/control and run,

+> '''python fli_controller.py'''

+### Operation Notes

+* The focuser has a maximum extent of 7000 steps or roughly a 1/3 inch
+* The CCD can get hot quickly so minimize operation time when not being cooled: